lz2510/Tech/graph_implementation.md

     }

 explanation:
-1. If need  to add ternimal to check if visited at the beginning of dfs?
+1. If need  to add terminator to check if visited at the beginning of dfs?

-No need to add ternimal as below like version 1
+No need to add terminator as below like below version 1.
+Remeber in version 1 the teacher explained that putting terminor at the beginning is more like a recursion.
+Although he also puts the check before recursively call dfs.
+It means there're 2 checks, a little duplications.

     if ($visited[$node] == true) {
         return;
     }

 As already check the node is not visited before recursively call dfs.
-Although putting terminor at the beginning is more like a recursion.

     if ($visited[$val] == false) {
         $this->dfs($graph, $val, $visited, $result);
     }

+In conclusion, only check before recursively calling dfs is more like the Pseudocode from wikipedia.

 2. $variable naming